-In April 2022, we announced the results from interim analyses of our Ardent Phase 2b clinical trial of tovinontrine (IMR-687) in patients with sickle cell disease, or SCD, and Forte Phase 2b clinical trial of tovinontrine in patients with β-thalassemia.
-Based on the data generated by these interim analyses, we decided to discontinue the Ardent and Forte trials as well as the further development of tovinontrine in SCD and β-thalassemia.
+In April 2022, we announced the results from interim analyses of our Ardent Phase 2b clinical trial of tovinontrine (IMR-687) in patients with sickle cell disease, or SCD, and Forte Phase 2b clinical trial of tovinontrine in patients with \(\beta\)-thalassemia.
+Based on the data generated by these interim analyses, we decided to discontinue the Ardent and Forte trials as well as the further development of tovinontrine in SCD and \(\beta\)-thalassemia.
 We also decided to discontinue development of tovinontrine in heart failure with preserved ejection fraction, as well as our development plans with respect to IMR-261.
 In connection with these events, our Board of Directors approved a reduction in workforce designed to substantially reduce our operating expenses while we undertake a comprehensive assessment of our strategic options to maximize stockholder value.
-See "Item 1A.
-Risk Factors - Risks Related to Strategic Process and Potential Strategic Transaction" for a discussion regarding risks related to our business, financial condition, future operations and prospects in connection with our decision to discontinue our current research and development programs and pursue one or more strategic alternatives for our company.